phreakwiz/SNES-AddOn-PCBs/MultiRegion_with_DeJitter_QID/README.md

 ###### General Steps

 - remove original CIC-lock (or at least lift pins 1, 2, 10 and 11)
-- remove LED from front panal (large SNES only)
+- remove LED from front panel (large SNES only)

 ###### Specific Steps for 1Chip-SNES